36° 54′ N, 04° 46′ W

 Easy - Moderate - Difficult - Expert

-The Caminito Del Rey, or ‘the king’s path’, is known as one of the most beautiful hikes in Europe and even in the world.
-It got its name because the king walked this trail in 1921 to inaugurate the dam.
-It is a 7,7 km long path through the Desfiladero de los Gaitanes gorge.
-There used to be a power plant here that was powered by the water that runs through the gorge.
-This path was originally built in 1901 as maintenance path for the power plant, but it was also used to deliver building materials for a train track that was built along parts of the path.
+There used to be a power plant here that was powered by the water that ran through the gorge.
+This path was originally built in 1901 as a maintenance path for the power plant, but it was also used to deliver building materials for a train track that was built along parts of the path.
 Because the path had no railing and was extremely narrow in places, the path was known as one of the most dangerous paths in the world.
 The path also fell into serious disrepair, causing it to be officially closed in 1992.

-However, several people still wanted to walk this path, that was known as the most dangerous in the world, which unfortunately resulted in several accidents and people dying here.
+However, several people still wanted to walk this path, which was known as the most dangerous in the world, which unfortunately resulted in several accidents and people dying.
 In 2007 it was decided to thoroughly renovate the path and make it safely accessible again.
 They started the renovation in 2014 and officially opened the path again in 2015.
 Today it is completely safe to walk this path.

 No time to read now?